Answers to questions frequently asked about the Provincial Court:

 A subpoena is a court order compelling a person to attend court to give evidence.
 If you do not attend, you may be arrested.
 If you do not think that you have any material evidence to give, or you believe that the issuance of the subpoena is an abuse of process, you may make an application to the court to set it aside.

 Q. If I am a victim of a crime and am required to attend court as a witness, what should I do?

 The following links provide useful information, as well as pamphlets available in French, Chinese and Punjabi:

-Victims and Witnesses of Crime and Violence - BC Ministry of Justice – information to help with legal questions and emotional effects of crime
+Victims and Witnesses of Crime and Violence - BC Government – services and programs for crime victims

 Victims of Crime - Government of Canada - wide-ranging information and assistance including rights, roles, services, bail, trials, sentencing, parole

 National Office for Victims information and support to victims of offenders sentenced to jail sentences of two years or more.

 Q. Do I need a lawyer to represent me in Provincial Court?

 You can act for yourself in any matter in Provincial Court.
 However, depending on the circumstances of your case, it may be a good idea to either have a lawyer represent you, or consult with a lawyer before you appear in court.
 This is especially important if your matter is very serious or complicated.
 Many litigants in Provincial Court do a good job on their own; people who are organized and have put a lot of work into researching and preparing their case do better than those who do not.
 For help, see Going to Court and Preparing for Court as well as the page and links for the type of case you are involved in.